KenKundert/nestedtext/doc/alternatives.rst

     YAML natively accepts sexagesimal (base 60) numbers in the form ``2:30:00``, which YAML converts to 9000.
 If this is a duration, it would likely imply 2 hours, 30 minutes and 0 seconds, which totals to 9000 seconds.
 It may be also used for the time of day.
-Someone that used twelve hour time formatting might write ``2:30:00 AM`` and get a string.
-Someone that used twenty-four hours formatting might write ``2:30:00`` and get the integer 9000, or they might write ``02:30:00`` and get a string.
+Someone that normally uses twelve hour time formatting might write ``2:30:00 AM`` and get a string.
+Someone that uses twenty-four hours formatting might write ``2:30:00`` and get the integer 9000, or they might write ``02:30:00`` and get a string.
 However, if they entered a time 12 hours later, ``16:30:00``, they would get an integer